Is public speaking a skill?

 6. Prepare and Practice

-Mark Twain said, “It usually take me three weeks to prepare an impromptu speech”.
+Mark Twain said, “It usually takes me three weeks to prepare an impromptu speech”.

-I only know a few people who have the gift of meeting up with present unprepared demands.
+I only know a few people who have the gift of meeting up with unprepared demands.

 Preparation helps with what to say, and practice helps with how to say it.

-I was at a conference and without the help of a prophet; I know the speaker lacks preparation.
+I was at a conference and without the help of a prophet; I knew the speaker lacked preparation.

 How do I know?
 Simple…

-When you come prepared to a public speaking session, you don’t take too long to say what to say.
+When you come prepared for a public speaking session, you don’t take too long to flow.

 7. Make Use of Your Time